 Trace Monotypes

-Trace monotypes are created as the name suggests by directly tracing on an inked plate.
-Endless variation are possible with this monotype-like process, using a trace.
+Trace monotypes are created, as the name suggests, by directly tracing a drawing over an inked plate.
+Endless variations due to offsetting may be possible with this monotype-like process.

 The Process